x3dom/pipeline/README.rst

     $ sudo dpkg -i <downloaded-file.deb>

+You get a fresh nightly here: http://www.instantreality.org/downloads/dailybuild/

+NB: at the moment, the Ubuntu 12.04 builds have temporary upload problems.
+Meanwhile you can grab the builds from here: http://www.x3dom.org/temp/IR/

 The modelconvert service is currently tested on Ubuntu Lucid32, and Mac OS X 10.6.
 We are only using the aopt tool from the Instant Reality package.
 This tool can be found in the ``bin`` directory of the Linux build and